PaperID1776/NAVIndoor/README.md

 - `0` otherwise.

+## Training in NavIndoor

+We propose a demo notebook implementing D3QN for training in NavIndoor

 ## Navigation in the maze after training

+A model checkpoint is available in `checkpoint/checkpoint.pt`.

 <div align="center">
   <img src="https://github.com/PaperID1776/NAVIndoor/blob/main/explore.gif" alt="Navigation in the maze after training">